-In February 2020 the following artists have a KHMessen working period:
+In March and April 2020 the following artists have a KHMessen working period:

 Jasper Llewellyn / UK / Performance art and time-based media. http://www.jasperllewellyn.co.uk

 Jasper Llewellyn is an artist, researcher and facilitator, working primarily in Performance Art and time-based media.
 His work stems from a basic interest in the border between art and everyday life, alongside other recurring themes of speed, invisibility and ‘ways of looking’.
 Often, situation-specific interventionist strategies are constructed, and implemented, in the everyday realm in order manipulate the fabric of social reality, often existing on the edge of perceptibility.
 His practice is conceptually-driven and is often born out of extensive academic and on-site/situation-specific research.